THEA - Theatre

 Development of professional materials and skills needed for a successful transition into the industry.
 Students create and refine audition materials, including but not limited to monologues, scenes, audio selections and other performance pieces.
 Students continue to polish their online presence, including personal websites.
 Emphasis is placed on identifying audition opportunities across stage, film, television and other media.
 Prerequisite(s): THEA 243, THEA 342, THEA 228, THEA 222, THEA 351, THEA 361, THEA 326 and THEA 395 with a grade of C or better.

 THEA 492.
-Auditions for Musical Theatre 2 (3).
+Repertoire for Musical Theatre Auditions 2 (3).

 Practicum course that supports students in thoughtfully selecting, preparing and refining a personalized repertoire book to prepare them for success in professional audition scenarios while ensuring that students have representative pieces from across genres, eras and styles within the musical theater canon.
 This course also aims to maximize each student’s performance of selected pieces through daily in-class coaching and covers the business skills necessary for a professional career.
-Repeatable for credit.
 Prerequisite(s): THEA 228, THEA 243, THEA 342 and THEA 330 all with a grade of C or better.

 THEA 496.
 Capstone - Acting (1).